shishirshettyyy/QRCODEMENU/README.md

 Contributing

-Got ideas to make it better?
-Fork it and send a pull request!
-See CONTRIBUTING.md for guidelines.
+Want to make it better?
+Contributions are welcome!

+    Fork the repo and submit a pull request with your changes.
+    For guidelines, check the repository or reach out directly.
+    (Note: A CONTRIBUTING.md file will be added soon—stay tuned!)

 License

 Licensed under the MIT License — free to use and modify.